Learning Active Constraints to Efficiently Solve Linear Bilevel Problems: Application to the Generator Strategic Bidding Problem: Case Studies

-As mentioned in Section \ref{sec:Blvl}, the baseline method used for comparison is obtained by directly solving the MILP in Equations \eqref{milp_obj} to \eqref{milp_ref}.
-The choice of $M$ is in this case an important matter to take into consideration \cite{kleinert2019lunch, pineda2019bigm}.
+The choice of $M$ is an important factor to take into consideration~\cite{kleinert2019lunch, pineda2019bigm}.
 Too small, it can interfere with the physics of the model, too big it can lead to numerical ill-conditioning.
 Here we take advantage of the database generation to set $M$.
 First, two constants are defined: $M_p$ for the primal constraints and $M_d$ for the dual variables.
 The choice of $M_p$ is straightforward as it is linked with the existing bounds on the primal variables.
 However, the choice of $M_d$ is not straightforward as it is complicated to evaluate and bound the dual variables.
 When solving the DCOPF in the database creation process, the maximum values of the dual variables are retrieved and stored to be later assigned to $M_d$ in the solving process.
 In order to have some safety margin, we used 10 times these maximum values both for $M_p$ and $M_d$.

-It should be highlighted here again, that, in contrast with the baseline method, the method we propose in this paper have the additional advantage of avoiding the problem of big-$M$ selection, as these parameters are removed from the reformulations.